FTXInfotech/laravel-adminpanel/resources/docs/groups/pages-management.md

-## Gives a specific Page.
+## Gives a specific Page

 <small class="badge badge-darkred">requires authentication</small>

-This endpoint provides you a single Page.
+This endpoint provides you a single Page
 The Page is identified based on the ID provided as url parameter.

 > Example request: